-Digital X-Ray Services Questions and Answers
+Digital X-Ray Services in Newington, CT

 Whether you are worried that you have broken a bone, are having digestive problems, or need to have a doctor examine your lungs, we can help with our cutting-edge digital x-ray services at Premier Urgent Care!
 Come to 2909 Berlin Turnpike in Newington, CT.
 For more information please call us or book an appointment online.
 We serve patients from Newington CT, New Britain CT, Wethersfield CT, Hartford CT, West Hartford CT, Bristol CT and Cromwell, CT.